 - collaborating with customers

-- using hands-on learning activities for audience understanding
+- using actionable learning activities

-- and of course – learning the actual course content
+- learning the actual course content

 Our newly hired trainer (and her peers) soaked up the opportunity.
 In fact, she became one of our highest rated instructors in the training center.

 Upon my departure from the organization a year later, she thanked me for allowing her to move up her abilities to her dream career.